abhaykul/Optimal-Path-Finder/README.md

 # optimal_path_finding

-All the deatins are present in the README.pdf
+All the details are present in the README.pdf